julp/expassword/expassword/README.md

 ## Installation

-~~If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `expassword` to your list of dependencies in `mix.exs`:~~
+If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `expassword` to your list of dependencies in `mix.exs`:

-This is not ready for production neither published on Hex, so to use it in one of your project, you have to modify your mix.exs file like so:

 ```elixir
 def deps do